Children and Pets

 Milorganite is Non-Toxic

-Exposure to Milorganite isn’t dangerous.
-Nobody in your family will be exposed to a single pesticide or herbicide.
+Exposure to Milorganite isn’t dangerous when used as directed.
 Enjoy your yard without concern, because there’s nothing in Milorganite that will cause long-term health concerns.

 No matter how hard we try, dogs will find a way to get into something they shouldn’t.
 Some dogs, for example, are attracted to the odor of Milorganite.
 As a result, you might find them rolling around in freshly fertilized areas, or eating it off the lawn or directly from the open bag!
 Here are a few tips to help deter your dog from its urge to taste-test Milorganite.